tabler/tabler/.github/ISSUE_TEMPLATE/bug_report.md

     placeholder: "e.g. 800x600, 1920x1080"
   validations:
     required: true
----

-**Describe the bug**
+- type: textarea
+  id: description
+  attributes:
+    label: Describe the bug

-A clear and concise description of what the bug is.
+    description: "A clear and concise description of what the bug is."

-**To reproduce**
+    value: |
+      1.
+      2.
+      3.
+      ...
+    render: bash
+  validations:
+    required: true
+- type: textarea
+  id: reproduce
+  attributes:

-Steps to reproduce the behavior:
+    label: How to reproduce
+    description: "How do you trigger this bug?
+Please walk us through it step by step."
+    value: |
       1. Go to '...'
       2. Click on '...'
       3. Scroll down to '...'
       4. See error

-**Screenshots**
+      ...
+    render: bash
+  validations:
+    required: true
+- type: textarea
+  id: screenshots
+  attributes:
+    label: Screenshots

-If applicable, add screenshots to help explain this problem.
+    description: "If applicable, add screenshots to help explain this problem."

-**JSFiddle**
+    render: bash
+  validations:
+    required: false
+- type: input
+  id: jsfiddle
+  attributes:
+    label: JSFiddle

-Please add a jsFiddle replicating the bug.
-Without the jsFiddle most bug reports cannot be solved and will be closed.
+    description: "Please add a jsFiddle replicating the bug.
+Without the jsFiddle most bug reports cannot be solved and will be closed."
+  validations:
+    required: false
+---